 \section{Conclusion}

 This paper proposes a low-bit training framework to enable training CNNs with lower bit-width convolution while retaining the accuracy.
-Specifically, we design a multi-level scaling (MLS) tensor format, and develop the corresponding quantization procedure and low-bit convolution arithmetic.
-Experimental results and the energy consumption simulation of the computing unit demonstrate the effectiveness of our framework.
-Compared with previous low-bit integer training frameworks, our framework can retain a higher accuracy for a variety of models.
+Specifically, we design a multi-level scaling (MLS) tensor format containing tensor-wise scaling, group-wise scaling and element-wise scaling.
+And we describe the corresponding quantization procedure and low-bit convolution arithmetic, and analyze why our data format and hardware design bring energy efficiency improvements.
+In the hardware implementation, instead of using traditional systolic array hardware architecture, we adopt an adder tree architecture hardware to support our MLS data format.
+Experimental results and the energy consumption simulation of the corresponding computing unit demonstrate the effectiveness of our framework.
+Compared with previous low-bit integer training frameworks, our framework can retain a higher accuracy for a variety of models, including ResNets, VGG, and GoogleNet.
 Compared with previous low-bit floating-point training frameworks, our framework can achieve much higher energy efficiency.